 Looking inside the house

 The house has three floors and the front opens to reveal rooms which represent the differences in life above and below stairs.

-The bottom row of rooms embody servant life, with the kitchen and the Housekeeper’s room, whereas the rooms on the two floors above it show the higher status of the dolls that occupy them, with the drawing room, dining room, and the beautifully decorated bedrooms.
+The bottom row of rooms embody servant life with the kitchen and the Housekeeper’s room, whereas the rooms on the two floors above show the higher status of the dolls that occupy them, with the drawing room, dining room, and the beautifully decorated bedrooms.